vtorri/libdvi/README.md

 ninja install
 ```

+If TeXLive is installed outside MSYS2, replace the name of kpathsea
+if it is different from `kpathsea-6` (unlikely though) and its location
+in the `meson` command above.

 If MIKTeX is installed instead of TeXLive, replace the name of kpathsea
-(usually something like MIKTEX211200-kpathsea) and its location in the
+(usually something like `MIKTEX211200-kpathsea`) and its location in the
-meson command above.
+`meson` command above.